Israeli strikes in Gaza kill at least 22 as Vatican envoy visits Christians for pre-Christmas Mass

 One of the latest Israeli strikes hit a school housing displaced people in Gaza City and killed at least eight, including three children, according to Gaza’s Health Ministry.
 Israel’s military said it struck Hamas militants sheltering there.

-A strike on a home in the central city of Deir al-Balah late Saturday killed at least eight, including three women and two children, according to Al-Aqsa Martyrs Hospital, which received the bodies.
+A strike on a home in the central city of Deir al-Balah late Saturday killed at least eight, including three women and two children, according to Al-Aqsa Martyrs Hospital.
+Israel’s military said it struck an Islamic Jihad militant.
 Another six people were killed in separate strikes on Sunday, according to local hospitals.

 “The children are still inside the house.
 We are looking for them.
-They were sleeping in the living room, five of them together,” said a relative of a victim, Noman Abu Samra, as people searched rubble in Deir al-Balah.
-A window full of children looked on.
+They were sleeping in the living room, five of them together,” said a relative, Noman Abu Samra, as people searched rubble in Deir al-Balah.
+A window full of children watched.

 Israel has carried out daily strikes in Gaza more than 14 months into the war with Hamas.
 It says it only targets militants, accusing them of hiding among civilians, but the bombings frequently kill women and children.

-Israel and Hamas recently appeared to draw closer to a ceasefire agreement that would include the release of Israeli hostages and Palestinian prisoners, but several obstacles remain, and the indirect talks have repeatedly stalled.
+Israel and Hamas recently appeared to draw closer to a ceasefire agreement that would include the release of Israeli hostages and Palestinian prisoners, but several obstacles remain.

 Vatican envoy celebrates Mass with Gaza’s Christians